Ayberk Pekcan: Life and career

 Born on 22 May 1970 in Mersin, Ayberk Pekcan spent his childhood and youth in Adana and his birthplace.
 After studying his primary and secondary education in Adana and high school in Mersin, he graduated from Mersin University Faculty of Fine Arts, Department of Theater.
 Pekcan was a labourer, a civil servant, and a teacher.
-He was a political member of the Social Democratic Populist Party in 1991 for local governments.
+He was a political member of the Social Democratic Populist Party in 1991 in local government.
 In 2001, he resigned as a civil servant, settled in Istanbul and became a TV and film actor.

 2001–2015

 He played leading roles in television series Ihlamurlar Altında, Yaprak Dökümü, Kurtlar Vadisi and Keşanlı Ali Destanı.
 In 2010, his film, Saç received awards at national and international film festivals.
-He was awarded best supporting actor at the Ankara International Film Festival.
-Ayberk Pekcan, who has starred in many films and series, played the role of Artuk Bey in the popular TV-series Diriliş: Ertuğrul.
+He won best supporting actor at the Ankara International Film Festival.
+Ayberk Pekcan, who has starred in many films and series, played the role of Artuk Bey in the popular TV series Diriliş: Ertuğrul.